Information for Submitting an Institutional Review Board (IRB) Proposal

 If you any questions or concerns about the process for submitting an IRB proposal, please contact the IRB chair, Dr. Cathy Crosby, at firstname.lastname@example.org or (315) 229-5167.

-Please review the following information, as well as the information on informed consent, before submitting a proposal, especially if it is your first time doing so.
+Please review the information below, as well as the information on informed consent, before submitting a proposal, especially if it is your first time doing so.

 Who can submit an IRB Proposal?